 - Protect family and friends.
 Consider what you post and where.
 Consider who you post photos and locations with (partners, kids).

-- Be mindful about tagging locations.
+- Be mindful of tagging locations.
 Consider waiting until you are home to let followers know where you were.

 - Be deliberate in choosing your name.
 Consider using your first and middle name or a pseudonym.

 Washington State Harassment Law